 Refuse of the sort you can put in a bag will be collected from your refuse cupboard by the cleaner.
 The Barbican used to use special brown paper bags, but apparently some of us used to leave wet stuff in them that leaked on the landings.
 Now it’s black bin liners.
 (But you can still have the paper bags if you want.)
 Collections take place every weekday morning.
 Refuse should only be left out on these days and before breakfast.

 See-through plastic bags are used for recyclable items, and these include drink cartons, paper, cardboard, glass, tins and cans, and plastic bottles.
-The Barbican Estate Office would like you to rince any of the containers.
-(Ludicrously, I always wash the packaging for microwavable meals before I throw it away.)
+The Barbican Estate Office would like you to rinse any of the containers.

-There are special bins for discarding small electrical appliances – such as toasters, hair dryers, kettles.
+There are special locations for discarding furniture and appliances.
 I am not going to try to give you details or contact numbers, because I expect they will change.
 If you are not aware of those closest to your flat, the Barbican Estate Office or the car park attendants can tell you.

 The Barbican also provide a ‘food caddy’, which is a small plastic basket.
 You need to line it with one of the special plastic bags which come with it.
 You should put any coooked or uncooked food in it (except bones) for recycling.
 Then leave it in your refuse cupboard with the bag tied.